 Advanced Child and Family Social Work PGCertStudy level: Postgraduate

-This course aims to enables you as a social worker to develop your career from early social work practice through to teaching, mentoring and assessing others.
+This course is designed to support social workers to develop their career from early social work practice to teaching, mentoring and assessing others.

 Year of entry

 This course is designed for social workers who have completed their social work pre-registration training, are in employment, and want to enhance their career prospects with a postgraduate level qualification.